Are you a Quiet Speculation member?

 Verdant Succession and Vigor

 Cards with triggers that put them back in your library when they go to the graveyard work great with Verdant Succession.
-Let's say my Amulet of Vigor dies while I have Succession in play.
+Let's say my Vigor dies while I have Succession in play.
 Since I control both triggers and they want to go on the stack simultaneously, I can choose their relative order on the stack*.
 This means I can choose to shuffle the Vigor into my library, then get that same Vigor with Succession's trigger.

 Looping Vigor like this doesn't do much on its own.
 It needs support from something like Ashnod's Altar to make tons of mana or Greater Good to draw a ton of cards.
 Some other all-stars can loop to great effect, though.
 Looping Worldspine Wurm results in as many 5/5 Wurm tokens as I want.
 Looping God-Eternal Rhonas makes the rest of my creatures very large.